 And last but not least, for older readers Philip Pullman's Dark Materials trilogy is superb!
 The vocabulary is more complicated than in most of the books recommended above, as I discovered re-reading them recently.
 But he creates the most fabulous worlds and tells a story that you won't be able to put down!

-If you like your fantasy more on the comic side, my sons and I are loving working our way through the Tiffany Aching books from Terry Pratchett's Discworld series.
+If you like your fantasy more on the comic side, my sons and I loved the Tiffany Aching books from Terry Pratchett's Discworld series.
 I thought there were three, so I was delighted when I discovered there were actually five.
 They start with The Wee Free Men and finish with The Shepherd's Crown which was Terry Pratchett's very last book.
-They're full of little jokes and hilarious observations, and just occasionally a paragraph of astonishing beauty.
+They're full of little jokes and hilarious observations, and just occasionally a paragraph of astonishing wisdom and beauty.

 PS.
 By the way, in case you're wondering, yes I do like Harry Potter.
 But I don't think you need me to recommend that to you ...